Tutorial

 This will create a new PythonTest target, dependent on the MyLibrary target.

-The expected environment can be defined simply with the LIBRARY_PATH_PREPEND and PYTHON_PATH_PREPEND arguments, which both accept multiple values.
+The expected environment can be defined simply with the LIBRARY_PATH_PREPEND and PYTHON_PATH_PREPEND options, which both accept multiple values.
 The environment variable used to locate shared libraries will be automatically chosen according to the platform.

 After building the project, running CTest will display the tests as follows:

-1/4 Test #1: PythonTest.greet_world ...........
+1/4 Test #1: PythonTest.test_greet_world ...........
 Passed 0.47 sec

-2/4 Test #2: PythonTest.greet_john ............
+2/4 Test #2: PythonTest.test_greet_john ............
 Passed 0.47 sec

-3/4 Test #3: PythonTest.greet_julia ...........
+3/4 Test #3: PythonTest.test_greet_julia ...........
 Passed 0.47 sec

-Start 4: PythonTest.greet_michael
+Start 4: PythonTest.test_greet_michael

-4/4 Test #4: PythonTest.greet_michael .........
+4/4 Test #4: PythonTest.test_greet_michael .........
 Passed 0.54 sec

 pytest_discover_tests(